 Monitor Access Controls

 Another solution for improving compliance is to monitor access controls.
 With access controls, users have the ability to manage people, entrances and databases.
-In pharma companies, it’s vital to ensure the right people are utilising access controls and sensitive information due to heavy regulations.
-For example in the US, with the FDA now having requirements around change management, they can be drivers for a comprehensive access control approach.
+In pharma companies, it’s vital to ensure the right people are utilizing access controls and sensitive information due to heavy regulations.
+With the FDA now having requirements around change management, they can be drivers for a comprehensive access control approach.
 This can include specifically granting appropriate access rights to the appropriate personnel, which deters cross-contamination and reduces risks affecting security systems.

-In order to monitor access controls, access control credentials should be put in place to prove authorisation.
-Types of credentials include a card or key fob, granting card and key fob holders access to secure areas; dual authentication, which uses two means of verifying identity-based on what the user has and what they know; and mobile, which allows users to store credentials on their mobile devices, giving them access to spaces with compatible hardware.
+In order to monitor access controls, access control credentials should be put in place to prove authorization.
+Types of credentials include a card or key fob, granting card and key fob holders access to secure areas; dual authentication, which uses two means of verifying identity based on what the user has and what they know; and mobile, which allows users to store credentials on their mobile devices, giving them access to spaces with compatible hardware.